 Above: Dessert of Chocolate Budino with flourless chocolate cake, blackberry compote, blackberry basil sorbet (Bt280++).

 THE DESSERTS – Above and below are the two desserts we had.
-The Chocolate Budino – although all chocolaty and flourlessly dense – is not too heavy nor too rich.
+The Chocolate Budino – although all chocolaty and flourless dense – is not too heavy nor too rich.
 Just about perfect.
 Sweet bitterness of the cake contrasts so well with the deep fruity + sourness of the berry compote.

-Above: Dessert of Roasted soy bean panna cotta, genmai and strawberry (Bt240++).
+Above: Dessert of Roasted soybean pannacotta, genmai and strawberry (Bt240++).

 SOURDOUGH + BUTTERMILK ROLLS AND CULTURED BUTTER – Their house-baked Sourdough Bread that has an awesome texture and taste – soft, chewy with a welcoming whiff of the particular sourdough aroma.
 Turned out that these wonderful loaves are made fresh daily from their own sourdough starter, too.
-Their meaty and sweet Buttermilk Rolls provide a little pleasant in life.
+Their meaty and sweet Buttermilk Rolls provide a little pleasure in life.
 You definitely need more than bread and butter to feel fulfilled and delighted.

 Above: Ocken’s housemade cultured butter, sourdough loaves and buttermilk rolls.
 Me and Khun Varatt Vichit-Vadakan – Ocken’s founder.

 GREEN OPERATION – If you follow The Commons, you might have already been familiar with their leaning-towards-green policies.
 A lot of workshops there focuses on home-based DIY activities.
-For example, making soaps from used oil, food-waste management and others that instill the idea of ‘you-can-help’ and ‘please-care.’
+For example, making soaps from used oil, food-waste management and others that instil the idea of ‘you-can-help’ and ‘please-care.’
 But here at Ocken, a fresh start allowed the team to follow through many operations they wish they had done better in the past.

 - Reusable bamboo straws for drinks.
-These bamboo straws are not only costlier than normal plastic straws, they also require higher costs of cleaning and maintenance.
+These bamboo straws are not only costlier than normal plastic straws, but they also require higher costs of cleaning and maintenance.
 At Ocken, the reusable straws are machine-rinsed and steamed to ensure a high hygienic standard.

 - House-made sparkling and still waters.
 Ocken’s specially designed back-of-the-house now allows them to make their own filtered waters.
-The water is twice filtered and treated with UV, not only for a complete safe and good drinking standard, but also for a light and smooth body that goes well, or even enhances, the food they serve.
+The water is twice filtered and treated with UV, not only for a completely safe and good drinking standard, but also for a light and smooth body that goes well, or even enhances, the food they serve.
 At Bt60 per person, you get a free flow water without adding to the already humongous piles of plastic wastes.
 Love their sparkling.
 It totally enhances their richly flavoured dishes.

 BRAVO for their neat ideas and efforts.
 A real spruce you guys are.